kyriosaa/java-practice/APCSA/exam/test-1/FRQ.md

     Complete method <code>reorderCount</code> below

+    ```java
     // postcondition: Returns the number of shuffles necessary to return the cards in the deck
     //                to their original numerical order such that inOrder() == true
-            //                The cards in the deck are in their original numerical order public int reorderCount()
+    //                The cards in the deck are in their original numerical order
+    public int reorderCount()
+    ```

 ##

 3. Consider the design of an electronic cookbook modeled with the following class declarations:

+    ```java
     public class Cookbook {
         private ArrayList recipeList;
         // each entry is an instance of a Recipe representing one recipe in the cookbook

         // precondition:  numPeople > 0
-                // postcondition: All recipes in recipeList have been converted to server numPeople number of people public void standardize(int numPeople) {
+        // postcondition: All recipes in recipeList have been converted to server numPeople number of people
+        public void standardize(int numPeople) {
             /* code not shown */
         }

-                // ... constructors, other methods, and other private data not shown }
+        // ... constructors, other methods, and other private data not shown
+    }

     public class Ingredient {
         private String name;
         // the name of this ingredient

         private double amount;
         // the amount of this ingredient needed in the recipe

-                // postcondition: returns the amount of this ingredient needed in the recipe public double getAmount() {
+        // postcondition: returns the amount of this ingredient needed in the recipe
+        public double getAmount() {
             /* code not shown */
         }

         // precondition:  amt > 0.0
-                // postcondition: amount has been set to amt public void setAmount(double amt) {
+        // postcondition: amount has been set to amt
+        public void setAmount(double amt) {
             /* code not shown */
         }

         // precondition:  newNumber > 0
-                // postcondition: numberServed has been set to newNumber public void setNumberServed(int newNumber) {
+        // postcondition: numberServed has been set to newNumber
+        public void setNumberServed(int newNumber) {
             /* code not shown */
         }

-                // ... constructors and other methods not shown }
+        // ... constructors and other methods not shown
+    }
+    ```

     > --------------------
     >